 Distance approximation evaluation.
 A good seeding strategy should be able to put a landmark before any couple of points in the domain, near the geodesic path connecting these points.
 For a constant (i.e. Euclidean) metric, (d) is thus the optimal sampling scheme.
-However, for complex metric, this is no more the case.
+However, for a complex metric, this is no more the case.

-On figure 6, one can see the approximated distance $\tilde{d}(x_1, x)$ to a target point $x_1$ , computed for n = 32 land-marks using various seeding strategies.
+In figure 14, one can see the approximated distance $\tilde{d}(x_1, x)$ to a target point $x_1$ , computed for n = 32 landmarks using various seeding strategies.